 The Concept of World’s first solar road:

-The technology behind this solar road is called wattway.
-The most important advantage of wattway is that it can be laid on existing road infrastructure as a result there is no additional civil work needed.
-Thus, natural landscape and agricultural land can be conserved easily as wattway utilizes only the existing road infrastructure.
+The technology behind this solar road is Wattway.
+The most important advantage of wattway is that it can lay on existing road infrastructure.
+As a result, there is no need for any additional civil work.
+Thus, you can easily conserve the natural landscape and agricultural land as wattway utilizes only the existing road infrastructure.
 It will also help to reduce emission problems.

-The solution like solar road will add value to the existing sustainability approaches as world's demand for energy will be doubled in coming years.
-On an average, cars occupy roads only for 10% of the time.
+The solution like solar road will add value to the existing sustainability approaches as the world’s demand for energy will double in the coming years.
+On average, cars occupy roads only for 10% of the time.
 While they remain idle for rest of the time.
-Therefore, it is possible to utilise roads for energy generation during remaining time.
-20 sq. meter of wattway slabs are enough to provide energy for one fireplace.
+Therefore, it is possible to utilize roads for energy generation during the remaining time.
+20 sq. meter of wattway slabs is enough to provide energy for one fireplace.

 However, strength was the major concern of this project as roads are prone to massive forces from the vehicle plying on it.
 On the other hand, Photovoltaic cells are very fragile in nature.
-Finally, use of successive layers of composite material addressed this issue.
-In addition to various loads, this material can also withstand thermal expansion there by making this design practically viable.
+Finally, the use of successive layers of composite material addressed this issue.
+In addition to various loads, this material can also withstand thermal expansion thereby making this design practically viable.

 Applications of solar roads:

 The applications of this technology are numerous.
-Public places, street lights can utilize the energy generated from wattway.
+Public places, street lights can utilize the energy generated from wattway – the first solar road.
 Furthermore, it will reduce the cost of transmission compared to a traditional grid.
-Thus, we can say that electricity is produced and consumed locally.
+Thus, we can say that it locally produces and consumes the electricity.

-Apart from this, Colas is also working on induction technology where electric vehicles can be recharged in parking places or during the actual journey.
-If implemented, it can be a real 'path breaking' technology.
+Apart from this, Colas is also working on induction technology where electric vehicles can be recharged in the parking places or during the actual journey.
+If implemented, it can be a real ‘path-breaking’ technology.
 It will be useful especially for remote places and villages!